DrankUser/bootstrap-2.3.2-tooltip-fix/README.md

 # bootstrap-2.3.2-tooltip-fix
-Bootstrap 2.3.2 Tooltip widget positioning fixes and improvements
+Bootstrap 2.3.2 Tooltip: fixed widget positioning

 Completely reworked positioning mechanism of tooltips.
-Now tooltips does not overflow out of window and keeps their position during window scroll or resize.
+Tooltips no longer overflow out of the window, and keep their position during window scrolling and resizing.

 ### Installation